-North Horn Formation
+North Horn Formation (TKn)

-(TKn)

-Large quantities of coarse-grained, clastic sediments were led from the Sevier Highland during the Late Cretaceous and Early Tertiary and deposited as a series of alluvial fans in the foreland basin to the east.
-These alluvial fans formed a conglomerate sequence that is represented by the Indianola Group, Price River Formation, and North Horn Formation.
+Large quantities of coarse-grained, clastic sediments were Late Cretaceous and Early Testian from the Sevier Highland during the Late Cretaceous and Early Tertiary. and deposited as a series of alluvial fans in the foreland basin to These alluvial fans formed a conglomerate sequence that is? the east. represented by the Indianola Group, Price River Formation, and North Horn Formation.
 This sequence of conglomerates is almost 10,000 feet thick on the Gunnison Plateau (Hintze, 1988).

-In the Skinner Peaks quadrangle, beds that tentatively have been identified as North Horn Formation are exposed in a narrow band on the NE side of Skinner Peaks.
-The North Horn Formation is not exposed anywhere else in the quadrangle, although it does crop out in the West Hills just north of the NW corner of the quadrangle (in the Juab quadrangle).
+In the Skinner Peaks quadrangle, beds that tentatively have been identified as North Horn Formation are exposed in a narrow band on the northeast NE side of Skinner Peaks.
+The North Horn Formation is not exposed anywhere else in the quadrangle, although it does crops out in the West northwest Hills just north of the NW corner of the quadrangle (in the Juab quadrangle).
 It also occurs in the subsurface in Juab Valley (Clark, 1987).

-Outcrops of North Horn Formation in the Skinner Peaks quadrangle are composed of poorly sorted, bimictic, cliff- and ledge-forming conglomerate.
+Outcrops of North Horn Formation in the Skinner Peaks quadrangle are composed of poorly sorted, bimictie, cliff- and ledge-forming conglomerate.
 Clasts are subangular to subrounded pebbles, cobbles, and boulders of purple and tan quartzite and dark blue-gray carbonate.
 Purple clasts were derived from the Precambrian Mutual Formation, and tan clasts were derived from the Cambrian Tintic Quartzite; dark blue-gray carbonates represent a variety of Paleozoic formations.
-The patrix is poorly-sorted, medium- to fine-grained, calcareous sandstone.
+Matrix is poorly-sorted, medium- to fine-grained, calcareous sandstone.